What can affect your life insurance premiums?

 If you're already a TD customer, you can save 10% on a new TD 10-Year or 20-Year Term Life Insurance policy.
 This includes TD Auto Finance, TD Insurance Home and/or Auto, and TD Wealth customers.
 If you're not a TD customer, you can save 5% if you or your spouse is a graduate of an eligible Canadian post-secondary institution or a member of an eligible professional association.
 If you are a TD customer as well as a graduate/professional, you save a maximum of 10%.2

 2 The 5% or 10% premium savings is available to eligible applicants who apply for a new TD 10-Year or 20-Year Term Life Insurance policy.
 The offers cannot be combined with any other offer and is subject to change or may be withdrawn at any time.

 TD Term Life Insurance is an individual life insurance plan underwritten by TD Life Insurance Company.
-Residents of Quebec who wish to apply must call to speak to an advisor.
 Some restrictions may apply.
 Application subject to approval.
 See Insurance Policy for coverage details, including limitations and exclusions.

 The content on this page is for general information purposes only and does not constitute legal, financial or insurance advice.
 Speak to a TD Life Insurance licensed advisor regarding your specific situation.
 The information contained herein, is subject to change without notice.